On This Page

 • Integration of AI coding assistants into mainstream IDEs and cloud platforms.

-GenAI for Code helps developers from repetitive work so they can focus on high-value design and problem-solving.
+• GenAI for Code helps developers avoid repetitive work so they can focus on high-value design and problem-solving, making AI pair programming a natural fit for modern engineering teams.

 Legacy systems form the backbone of industries.
 However, they were built decades ago, and their outdated architectures create a risk of limiting agility.
 That is where GenAI for Code comes into play.
 It is changing the modernization equation in three ways:-